 “List the chief rivers of Argentina.”
 So, I would look in the textbook and, lo and behold, there was a cleverly worded statement that said, “The chief rivers of Argentina are the Paraná with its tributary, the Salado; the Colorado River; the Río Negro; and the Chubut.”
 So I would copy these names into the workbook.

 At the next class we were allowed to have our workbooks and our textbooks open while the instructor asked, “Who can tell me the chief rivers of Argentina?”
 I would look around and since the rest of the class had a rather vacant look I would raise my hand.
+She would call me.

 I would read, “The chief rivers of Argentina are the Paraná with its tributary, the Salado; the Colorado River; the Río Negro; and the Chubut.”